riedyw/PoshFunctions/ReadMe.md

                                    information.
     Write-TextMenu                 Creates the logic for a new simple text based menu.
 Originally published as script New-TextMenu in the PowerShellGallery
+    FileSizeAbove                  To use as a filter against Get-ChildItem FileSizeBelow                  To use as a filter against Get-ChildItem grep                           A simple text filter to search for a string Remove-BlankOrComment          A simple text filter to remove blank lines or lines that begin with a comment character.
+    Remove-Trailing                Removes trailing spaces from a string or array of strings. sed                            A simple text filter to replace strings Set-Type                       Sets the data type of a property given the property name and the data type.